-A seasoned recitalist known for her "communicative zest" (Boston Globe), Ms. Schutz has been invited to perform at prestigious Concert and University Series around the world including the Dame Myra Hess Memorial Concert Series in Chicago, the Honolulu Chamber Music Series, the Hawai'i Concert Society, the Austin Chamber Music Series and venues in China, Taiwan, Korea and Germany.
-Ms. Schutz has performed with famed artists such as Dawn Upshaw, Christian van Horn, Martin Katz, Leon Botstein, James Conlon, JoAnne Faletta and Keith Lockhart, and frequently collaborates with husband and pianist Jonathan Korth.
-Know for their variety and originality, recent programs have featured both vocal and piano music woven together by creative themes.
+A seasoned recitalist known for her "communicative zest" (Boston Globe), Ms. Schutz has been invited to perform at prestigious venues around the world including Carnegie Hall's Stern, Zankel, and Weill Halls, the Ravinia Festival, the Ojai Festival, the Tanglewood Music Center, the NATS National Conference, the Dame Myra Hess Memorial Concert Series in Chicago, the Honolulu Chamber Music Series, the Hawaiʻi Concert Society, the Maui Arts and Cultural Center, Port Jefferson’s Le Petit Salon de Musique, and venues in China, Taiwan, Korea, Thailand and Germany.
+Ms. Schutz has performed with famed artists such as Dawn Upshaw, James Levine, James Conlon, JoAnne Faletta, Keith Lockhart, Leon Botstein, Christian van Horn, and Martin Katz.

 Ms. Schutz is also a passionate supporter of new music and enjoys close working relationships with many young composers and new music ensembles.
 She has premiered dozens of new works, including pieces by Eugene Drucker (of the Emerson String Quartet), Michael-Thomas Fumai, Jeff Myers, Thomas Osborne, and Peter Winkler, and has worked with composers Phillip Glass, George Crumb, Jonathan Dove, William Bolcom, Libby Larsen, and Augusta Read-Thomas on their music.
 She is particularly known for her renditions of Schönberg's Pierrot Lunaire, Ligeti's Mysteries of the Macabre, and Crumb's Apparition.